canmom/canmom.github.io/_posts/crit/baru/2022-03-14-tyrant-9-brains.md

 ## Plasticity

 At the end of the book, Baru has survived meningitis, incomplete lobotomy, many strong drug trips, not to mention an endless parade of traumatic experiences and her head injury in book 1.
-But despite everything, she's doing better than she ever did since the Masquerade came to Taranoke: surrounded by genuine friends and allies (they even celebrate her birthday), she's made a breakthrough on how she feels about sexuality, she's got her abuser in prison and she's about to embark on what she imagines will be her masterstroke, to subvert one of the worst empires her world has seen and rewrite the entire future.
+But despite everything, she's doing better than she ever did since the Masquerade came to Taranoke: surrounded by genuine friends and allies (they even celebrate her birthday), she's made a breakthrough on how she feels about sexuality, she's got her abuser under her thumb in prison ready to dismantle his life, and she's about to embark on what she imagines will be her masterstroke, to subvert one of the worst empires her world has seen and rewrite the entire future.

 A brain injury, a lobotomy, are supposed to be completely disabling.
 We can recover from them in many cases, but they are supposed to ruin your life; this is a major narrative.
 Yet for Baru they are all vital steps in shaking her out of her terribly misguided path.